-You don’t get 44 PGA Tour wins including five majors without having a tremendous amount of bottle and there is no doubting Phil can be backed with confidence in the mix.
-With that said he has only won twice since 2013.
+You don’t get 45 PGA Tour wins including six majors without having a tremendous amount of bottle and there is no doubting Phil can be backed with confidence in the mix.
 Phil's Golf Betting Club Pressure Performance Rating is set to 4 stars.

 West Coast Swing

 Phil's performances at the end of January and whole of February during the West Coast Swing are notable.
 Year on year he racks up top 5 finishes at the Farmers Insurance Open, Waste Management Phoenix Open, Pebble Beach Pro-Am, and Genesis Open.

 Phil has always been dangerous for weeks at a time when he’s in form, but recent results point to him being able to post a big finish on the back of a missed cut the week beforehand - 3rd at the 2020 Saudi International and win at 2019 Pebble Beach both followed an MC.